blockninjas/bitcoin-test-dataset/README.md

 Every transaction regarding the starting Bitcoin Adress mentioned above is resolved in a way that every input Address is in correlation to each output Address.

+ATTENTION: To get the Bitcoin Amount you have to devide the "Satoshi Amount" by 100.000.000!!!

 Example:

 A transaction contains the following input side: